-Will Baker is one of the most sought after young Bass Trombonists working today.
-In addition to his jobs with the Monterey Symphony and Des Moines Symphony, where he serves as Principal Bass Trombonist, he has played with the Detroit, Alabama, San Diego, Berkeley, and Elgin Symphonies in the past year alone, and in early 2018 he is scheduled to perform with the Malaysian Philharmonic Orchestra.
+Based in the San Francisco bay area, Will Baker is one of the most sought after young Bass Trombonists working today.
+He is the Principal Bass Trombonist of the Monterey Symphony and Des Moines Symphony, and has played with the San Francisco Symphony, Detroit Symphony, Alabama Symphony, San Diego Symphony, and Malaysian Philharmonic in the past year alone.

 An active teacher and clinician, Will has presented recitals and masterclasses at universities in Iowa and Missouri.
 He is a founding member of the Des Moines Low Brass Triumvirate (DMLBT), which has started low brass education workshops in Iowa and Chicago, and is on the faculty of the Fredericksburg Brass Institute in Virginia.